KarimHassanieh/KarimHassanieh-Udacity-Robond-PerceptionProject/README.md

 Message in yaml format are found in "output folder".

-The robot succufully identified :
+The robot sucessfully identified :

 -3 out of 3 objects in world 1